Joe Maddon: 2019 season and departure

 The Cubs opted not to extend Maddon's contract during the 2018 offseason.
 Epstein told the press that the club would not enter into talks with Maddon's agent until after the upcoming season.
 The Cubs also dismissed hitting coach Chili Davis and pitching coach Jim Hickey, both of whom were hired the preceding year.

 After the team limped to a 1–6 start through its first seven games, the Cubs overtook the St. Louis Cardinals for first place on May 5 with a three-game home sweep of the division rivals.
 From April 7 through May 29, the Cubs had a 22–7 record at 24–14 overall and 2.0 games above the second place Milwaukee Brewers.

 Through the remainder of the 2019 season, the Cubs played sub-500 baseball with a 60–64 record, which included a two month stretch where the team did not win a road series.
 However, the Cubs remained in contention for both a Wild Card spot and the Central Division heading into the final 10 games of the season, seven of which were against the division-leading Cardinals.
 St. Louis swept Chicago at Wrigley Field in four games for the first time since 1921, the first of a nine-game losing stretch that would keep the Cubs from a playoff berth for the first time since 2014.

 On September 29, before the final game of the season, Epstein and Maddon announced in a joint press conference that Maddon's initial five-year contract would not be renewed.
 Maddon's final game as Cubs manager was a 9–0 loss to St. Louis that clinched the division and ended a four-year playoff drought for the Cardinals.
 The Cubs finished in third place at 84–78, seven games out of first place.

 Maddon's departure was originally described by both the Cubs and himself as a "mutual agreement" to part ways, but he later revealed in 2021 that he actually wanted to continue as the Cubs manager with a two-year extension and that his release as Cubs manager was one-sided.

 Return to the Los Angeles Angels (2020–2022)

 Maddon with the Angels in 2020.

 On October 16, 2019, it was announced that Maddon would be returning to the Angels as manager for the 2020 season.
 He signed a three-year deal.

 2020 season

 Due to the ongoing COVID-19 pandemic, the 2020 season was shortened to 60 games.
-In addition, the playoffs were expanded to include eight teams from each leagues instead of the regular five.
+In addition, the playoffs were expanded to include eight teams from each league instead of the regular five.
 Despite this, the Angels finished the season at 26–34 to finish in fourth place in the AL West, missing the playoffs for the sixth consecutive season.